OutofSpaceUwU/Dreamy-Code/README.md

 Under this section we post the current status of what we are working on.

 - [ ] organize Roles

-- [ ] create channels with different
-swearing word levels
+- [ ] create channels with different swearing word levels
 - [ ] add Arcane bot for levelling

-  * only users with a certain level are candites for mods or etc. (replace classic level system)
+  - only users with a certain level are candites for mods or etc. (replace classic level system)
 - [x] create a stage cahnnel for events
 - [ ] selfselecteble roles
 - [ ] potentially replace YAG role reactions with Dyno role reactions
 - [x] reorganize channels
+- [ ] create new rules

 ---
 <!-- Structure -->
 ## The server structure

 The server is structered in different voice and text channels.
 To keep things organized for everybody only with certain roles certain channels will be displayed.
-For example is the `『🔞』18-plus-content` channel only for users with the `18+` role visible.
+For example is the `『🔞』18-plus-content` channel only for users with the `18+ Content` role visible.
 >The following table shows every available channel and their particular usecase.

 | Caterogy | Channel | Usecase |